mirror/boost/libs/ptr_container/doc/ptr_container.rst

 - Pavel Chikulaev for comments and bug-fixes
 - Andreas Hommel for fixing the nasty Metrowerks bug
 - Charles Brockman for his many comments on the documentation
-- Sebastian Ramacher for implementing the optinal serialization support
+- Sebastian Ramacher for implementing the optional serialization support

 ==========
 References